 National Indigenous Peoples Day in Surrey

 Communities across Canada celebrate National Indigenous Peoples Day on June 21st each year.
-Surrey holds its event at Holland Park which is located across the street from the Central City Shopping Centre.
+In recent years Surrey has held its event at Holland Park across the street from the Central City Shopping Centre.
 However, this year’s event takes place at a different location.

 Surrey is on the traditional unceded territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt and Tsawwassen First Nations.
 The city also has the largest urban First Nations population in the province.

-At the annual event at Holland Park there are representatives from the various Indigenous nations, dignitaries from all levels of government, and thousands of people.
+At the annual event there are usually representatives from the various Indigenous nations, dignitaries from all levels of government, and thousands of people.
 There is entertainment showcasing First Nation culture as well as the cultures of other communities.
 There are also usually numerous community organizations with information booths, craft activities for kids and other family-friendly things to see and do.

-If you want to celebrate First Nations culture, learn about the culture and experience a fun and entertaining event, Holland Park is a great place to be on Indigenous Peoples Day!
+If you want to celebrate First Nations culture, learn about the culture and experience a fun and entertaining event, Surrey is a great place to be on Indigenous Peoples Day!

-For more information about the event at Holland Park, see the City of Surrey‘s website.
+For more information about the event at the Bill Reid Millennium Amphitheatre, see the City of Surrey‘s website.